-Chapter 3 develop the theory even further writing on complex-causality of International Relations and may be of value to future writers on topics of foreign policy, international politics and security in their analysis.
-These characteristics includes that the world affairs, the power of ideas, emotions, the mechanisms that nourish the system such as ripeness for change as a result of an event, the feedback to the system and finally the different outcomes (in plural) that can emerge from a single action.
-Taken together, chapter 2 and 3 produces a conceptual framework for complex effects analysis rather than linear effects.
+Chapter 3 delves even deeper into the theory on complex causality in IR, examining how international affairs, ideas, emotions, the ripeness for systemic change that results from certain events, systemic consequences, and the plurality of outcomes that can emerge from a single action interact and combine.
+The conceptual framework developed in Chapters 2 and 3 may certainly prove of value to those analyzing foreign policy, international politics and security.

-The book has six case studies (chapters 4 to 9) all from the Middle East during the Cold War.
-Two cases are provided for each theoretical argument.
-Ch.
-4 and 5 are on unintended consequences and ‘rebound results’.
-Chapter six and seven are on unintended consequences and ‘derivative products’, chapters eight and nine are on intended consequences.
-Methodologically, this work is based mainly on secondary published sources on the selected case studies.
-Therefore, the careful reader will find that it lacks in both the analysis of what actually the decision makers/agencies expected and how they posteriori assessed the consequences of their actions.
+Chapters 4 to 9 examine six case studies, all from the Middle East during the Cold War, with Israeli drawing on three pairs to illustrate each of his discrete concepts.
+Chapters 4 and 5 discuss unintended consequences and “rebound results”; Chapters 6 and 7 focus on unintended consequences and “derivative products”; and Chapters 8 and 9 examine intended consequences.
+The case studies are based mainly on secondary published sources, which cannot adequately enable a deep and comprehensive analysis of what the decision makers/agencies expected to happen and how they subsequently assessed the consequences of their actions.

-The first two Cases include the rebound result of the Six-day war of 1967 explained as the 1973 war and Israel’s Nuclear Amimut (ambiguity) that encouraged the prevention of an arms race.
-The second group of cases are unintended derivative products such as the linkage between the 1973 war and the Israeli-Egyptian peace agreement and the Abadan/AJAX-Suez hidden linkage.
-The last two cases on intended consequences are on ‘the Circuitous Relationships between Military Results and Political outcome of the 1973 Yom Kippur War’.
-In this case the author focuses on the correlation of the initiation of the war and the outcome of renewal of negotiation between the Egyptians and the Israelis with the involvement of the two Superpowers.
-In the second case, ‘the Circuitous Nature of Operation AJAX’, the author show how the British manipulated the Americans to do their ‘dirty’ work of overthrowing Mossadegh in order to maintain their interests in Iran.
+The first two cases examine the rebound results of both the 1967 Six-Day War and Israel’s amimut (ambiguity) policy about its nuclear program that helped prevent an arms race in the Middle East.
+Here, the author focuses on the association between the war and the later opening of Israeli-Egyptian negotiations with the involvement of the two superpowers.
+The second pair of cases examines unintended derivative products from the linkage between the 1973 War and the Israel-Egypt Peace Agreement on the one hand, and the decades-earlier Abadan/AJAX-Suez events on the other.
+Discussing “the circuitous nature of Operation AJAX,” Israeli shows how the British, in order to maintain their interests in Iran, manipulated the Americans into doing their dirty work by overthrowing Mosaddegh.
+With the last pair of cases, Israeli analyzes the intended consequences arising from two aspects of “the circuitous relationships between military results and the political outcome of the 1973 Yom Kippur War.”

-A close examination of chapter 4 on the ‘rebound result’ of the Six Days War in 1967 is one case that shows that the author theory is hard to implement.
-He rightly admit that the rebound of 1973 war was such from ‘Israeli perspective’ (p.76).
-This is not developed in his theory of how interactions between actors should be evaluated in term of rebound.
-Does rebound is a subjective term depended on the agency?
-Moreover, the analysis of the road to 1973 explain how Egypt humiliation during the war of 1967 was not counter balanced by successful peace initiatives.
-The author does justice in pointing that the refusal of Israel to the UN Jarring mission (1968-71) and the Rogers’s plan (1969-1971) may have given Sadat the positive feedback to increase his war plans but is this sufficient to explain the decision to go to war and its objectives?
-The author ignores the Soviet massive armament of the Egyptians and Syrians as well as the planning stages by these two Arab countries during preliminary years to the war.
-The successful War of Attrition from 1967 to 1970 that helped to build Arab national pride as well as strategic cooperation and planning do not receive enough attention.
+Chapter 4 on the “rebound results” of the Six-Day War shows how difficult it is to actually apply the author’s theory.
+Israeli rightly recognizes that it was Israel that experienced the rebound result later in the 1973 war (p.76).
+However, his theory does not elaborate on how interactions between actors should be evaluated in terms of rebound.
+Is rebound a subjective term that depends on the actor?
+Moreover, his analysis of the road to 1973 reveals how Egypt’s humiliation in 1967 was not counteracted by successful peace initiatives.
+The author correctly acknowledges that Israel’s rejection of the UN’s Jarring Mission (1968–1971) and the U.S.’s Rogers Plan (1969-1971) may have encouraged Egyptian President Sadat to escalate his war plans, but is this sufficient to explain the decision and objectives of going to war?
+The author ignores the massive Soviet arming of Egypt and Syria, as well as the extensive planning undertaken by these two Arab countries in the years prior to the war.
+In this context, the successful “War of Attrition” from 1967 to 1970 that helped to rebuild Arab national pride as well as strategic cooperation and planning does not receive enough attention from Israeli.